Hazards of Ignoring Dead Trees: Your Guide to Tree Felling

 FAQs

-What are the warning signs of a tree that is diseased?
+What are the warning signs of a dying tree?

-Common signs of disease in trees are yellowing leaves, wilted branches, and the growth of mushrooms at the base of the tree.
+Common signs of illness in trees include dying leaves, wilted or yellowed branches, and mushrooms growing at the bottom of the tree.

 Conclusion